 Byron A. Alexandar Graduate Mentor Award - Graduate students may nominate outstanding mentors to receive this award of up to $1,000.

 John C. Wright Graduate Mentor Award - Graduate students may nominate outstanding mentors to receive this award of up to $750.

 Graduate Student Funding, Awards & Opportunities

-Dean's Doctoral Fellowship - These new awards are intended to promote a culture of grant-seeking among the College's doctoral students and academic units.
-For these awards, the review committee will consider a department's readiness to support grant-seeking among its graduate students, in addition to the criteria established for the Chancellor's Doctoral Fellowship.
-Fellows receive a stipend (ranging between $20,000-$22,000) plus resident rate tuition and required fees for up to five years of doctoral study.
+Dean's Doctoral Fellowship - These awards are intended to promote a culture of grant-seeking among the College's doctoral students and academic units.
+For these awards, the review committee will consider a department's readiness to support grant-seeking among its graduate students.
+Fellows receive a stipend of $27,500 plus resident rate tuition and required fees for up to five years of doctoral study.

 Allen S. Wilber Scholarship - Eligible departments may nominate one student each year for this award, which provides one-time funding of up to $10,000 for the study of social sciences or modern languages and literatures at the graduate level.
 The award is limited to those who completed an undergraduate degree at KU.

 Graduate Scholarly Development Fund - provides scholarships to support College graduate student scholarly development for the purposes of 1) presenting (in person or remote) their research or creative work at a meeting of a learned or professional society, 2) travel directly related to the student’s master’s or doctoral research or creative work, and 3) attendance (in person or remote) at a workshop or training for the purposes of professional development appropriate to the student’s chosen field.